janaMabbu/express-dummy-backend/README.md

 `npm start`

-After starting the application you can open the below URL in browser and male sure the App is up and running http://localhost:3000/get-fruits
+After starting the application you can open the below URL in browser and make sure the App is up and running http://localhost:3000/get-fruits

 Configuring this dummy project to make it work with front-end application.